sveltejs/cli/CONTRIBUTING.md

 - Use single quotes around package names in the changeset frontmatter.
 - Do not edit `packages/*/CHANGELOG.md` manually.

 Choose a scope that identifies the part of the project affected by the change.
+Only relevant for changesets targetting `sv`.
 Potential scopes include:

 - `cli` for command-line parsing, prompts, and command execution
 - `create` for project creation and templates
 - `migrate` for migrations and migration tasks
 - `addons` for behavior shared across add-ons, or the add-on name such as `drizzle`, `eslint`, or `better-auth` for a specific add-on
-- `utils` for AST utilities and AST manipulation
 - `deps` for dependency-only changes

 ## Updating dependencies